williamw520/toposort/Algorithm.md

   or been removed.

 - Let rooted = [0..N] of boolean, array of flags indicating whether a node has become root.
+  Initialize it to all falses.
 Node ids are used as array index.

 - Let current_root_set = the list of node id of the current root set in the current round.

 - Let next_root_set = the list of node id of the next root set in the next round.

 - Let result = list holding the topologically sort sets.
+Initialize it to empty.

 - Find the initial root set by scanning the incomings array for 0 count entries.
   Collect the found node id and add them to current_root_set.